 Arkansas legislators revised a number of requirements for money transmitters through Senate Bill 187.
 This includes the bond amount that will cover claims made against the bond.

 Aside from the money transmitter bond amount, the following are a few of the other changes made in the Uniform Money Services Act:

 - The application procedures for money transmission licenses

 - The financial standards for licensees

-- Statutes that pertains to currency exchange
+- Statutes that pertain to currency exchange

 - Permissible investment of the licensee

 New Arkansas Money Transmitters Bond Amount